 - Students applying to the applied Physics (M.S. or Ph.D.) program and for funding must submit general GRE scores.
 The Physics Subject Test GRE score is not required, but is recommended.

 - The Division of Economics and Business, Space Resources Program and the Division of Humanities, Arts and Social Sciences will accept GMAT Graduate Management Admission Test scores in place of GRE scores.

 - Internet score sheets (screen shots) will be accepted for review.
 Your name must appear in the screen shot.
 Please upload this to your application in the Degree Seeking Uploads area.
 Uploads are considered unofficial.
 If you are admitted, you will be required to submit your official scores.

-(Colorado School of Mines institution code: 4073): Minimum score of 79 internet-based test (iBT).
+Colorado School of Mines institution code: 4073.
 Mines requires a minimum score of 79 Internet-based test with minimum section scores as shown below.
 Tests must have been taken within the past two years and must not expire during the application process.
 If you have multiple valid TOEFL tests, we will superscore your section scores if necessary.

-- You have completed a university degree program in an English speaking country* within the last two (2) years from the date of acceptance to Mines
+- Completion of a university degree program in an English speaking country (see list below) within the last two (2) years from the date of acceptance to Mines

 Statement of Goals